loading

 What communication choice cannot fix

-No communication protocol can compensate for:
+No communication architecture can compensate for:

 • Poor wiring practices